Table of Contents

 Water Source In Textile Industry

 Water for a textile plant may come from various sources.
 These include surface water from rivers and lakes and subterranean water from wells.
-In most of the textile industries, they collect water from the Underground.
+In most of the textile industries, they collect water from the underground.
 Natural and pretreated water may contain a variety of chemical species that can influence textile wet processing in general and dyeing in particular.

-Types of Water Hardness
+Hardness of Water Types

 If the water contains Ca(HCO3)2, Mg(HCO3)2, and Fe(HCO3)2 then it is called temporary hardness.